Azzraya/Nexus/TERMS_OF_SERVICE.md

 - Our total liability is limited to the amount you paid (if any)
 - Since Bot is free, our liability is $0
 - We are not liable for indirect, incidental, or consequential damages
+- We are not liable for false positives in moderation or security features
+- We are not liable for actions taken by the Bot based on your configuration
+- Liability limitations apply to the maximum extent permitted by law

 ## Indemnification